Things People Get Wrong About Jesus

 Even if you only half-listen to the Christmas story, you've probably heard that Jesus was born in Bethlehem.
 Mary and Joseph were obliged to travel there for a census count, though Mary was on the verge of giving birth.
 Only, if you take a closer look at the Gospels, basic details like the birthplace of Jesus are more up for debate than you might expect.

 The Gospels of Matthew and Luke do claim that Jesus was born in Bethlehem, though they differ on certain key details.
-For instance, Matthew throws in the narrative thread about a star guiding the three wise men to Bethlehem, while Luke mentions no such thing but does claim that angels directed shepherds to worship baby Jesus.
+For instance, Matthew throws in the narrative thread about a star guiding wise men to Bethlehem, while Luke mentions no such thing but does claim that angels directed shepherds to worship baby Jesus.
 Meanwhile, the Gospel of Mark (the earliest written account, from about A.D.
 60) doesn't mention Bethlehem at all.
 The Gospel of John likewise fails to link Jesus and Bethlehem.
 Other texts of the New Testament, like the Book of Revelation or just about anything written by the apostle Paul, don't make the connection, either.
 Then again, Paul may have had an ulterior motive, wanting to cut the link between new Christianity and the older Jewish traditions linked to Bethlehem and Jesus' big-name ancestor, King David.

 So, if not Bethlehem, then where?
 It could simply be Jesus' hometown, Nazareth.
 Heck, given the inconsistencies of the Bible and other early Christian writers, it could be anywhere else.
 This question may very well stay unanswered.